jkennedy1998/THAUMWORLD/index.md

 ## what a " # " means
-the amount of " # " before each line denotes information hierarchy.
+the # count in line triggers markdown formatting and has specific meaning in THAUMWORLD rules files.

-- no use of any " # "'s denote rules text. this is the basis of these documents.
+no use of any " # "'s denote rules text. this is the basis of these documents.

-- # denotes the title of the folder this file lives in.
+# denotes the title of the folder this file lives in.

-- ## denotes a sub title section, often used before lists or new paragraph sections.
+## denotes a sub title section, often used before lists or new paragraph sections.
 3 empty lines of space should come before the " ## ", and 3 empty lines should come after the whole sub section.

-- ###### denotes a comment, example, or clarification
+###### denotes a comment, example, or clarification

 ## how to format lists
-when making lists use the " - " as follows. multiple " - " should be used rarely but denote multiple list depths.
+when making lists use the " - " as follows.
+" - " with four spaces for each level can denote depth. this should be used rarely.

 ## list title here
 - list item 1
 - list item 2
 - list item 3
--- list item 3 a
+    - list item 3 a
--- list item 3 b
+    - list item 3 b